rylincoln/developer.fulcrumapp.com/_expression-examples/comparing-values.md

   }
 }

-//Runs the compare function using the variables defined above and creates a 'result' variable with the value returned from the compare funcation. var result = compare(firstField, secondField);
+//Runs the compare function using the variables defined above and creates a 'result' variable with the value returned from the compare function. var result = compare(firstField, secondField);